Creating a college community where everyone is valued and respected.

 The College of Dentistry is committed to prioritizing the health and wellness of our students, staff, and faculty.
-COD-RC provides information and opportunities to: 1) promote physical and mental health, 2) facilitate strong social support networks for all members of our college, and 3) encourage activities that foster equity, community engagement, and public service.
+COD-RC is a virtual center that provides information and opportunities to: 1) promote physical and mental health, 2) facilitate strong social support networks for all members of our college, and 3) encourage activities that foster equity, community engagement, and public service.

 - Check back often to find the latest information and resources on improving your mental health, and explore ways to create meaning in your professional work.

 - Explore ways to create a strong sense of community in our college and on our campus.

 - Find stories of inspiration from our incredible college community–and beyond–as we strive for equity, equality, diversity, and inclusion.

 By focusing on mental health and wellness, equity and equality, and community building, the COD-RC is here to help you survive and thrive in a challenging world.